iamrajith/5-DaysWithKubernetes/Ansible/1-Day1-1AnsibleAd-hocCommands.md

 6. **Create a Directory Using the File Module:**
    - Create a directory named "/etc/some_directory."
    - Command: `$ ansible all -m file -a "path=/etc/some_directory state=directory mode=0755"`
    - Note: The Ansible `file` module is used to manage files and directories.
-It allows you to create, delete, modify permissions, copy, touch, or manipulate file ownership¹.
+It allows you to create, delete, modify permissions, copy, touch, or manipulate file ownership.

 Note: *(We used an Ansible module named file.
 We will discuss modules later in the session.
 If you want to know more about the file module,)*[please refer to the official documentation.](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html)